openlegend/core-rules/core/SRD.md

 and most powerful necromancers are known for such legendary skill at snuffing out life. \newline

 **Effect:** You attempt to completely snuff the life force of your target.
-There is a brief window of time in which the target can attempt to resist this extinguishing force, but once that window closes, the death is permanent and can only be reversed with resurrection magic.
+There is a brief window of time in which the target can attempt to resist this extinguishing force, but once that window closes, the death is permanent and can only be reversed if the GM allows a special mission to use rare technology or long-forgotten magic to restore the target.
 When the bane is initially applied, the target is immobile (can’t move from their current space) and unconscious.
 They have disadvantage 5 on all perception rolls, and are incapable of moving.
 As a result of being completely incapable of movement, an incapacitated character can be the victim of a finishing blow. \newline

 **Special:** While most banes last until the target actively attempts to resist it, this bane prevents the target from being aware of their affliction and